-- 4.10.
-The Run-off Fund provides run-off cover for firms ceasing practice: - (a) who have renewed their PII for the indemnity period in which they cease; and - (b) subject to meeting eligibility criteria, including that there is no succeeding practice in respect of the firm. - 4.11.
-Any firm intending to cease practice after 30th November 2014 is required to renew cover for the 2013/2014 indemnity period. - 4.12.
-A new regulation 8(b) has been included in the 2014 regulations, which introduces the requirement for a firm to cease practice on the date specified in the firm's notice of intention to cease practice, even if that firm's PII cover extends beyond the notified date of cessation.
-This is ensure that firms actually cease on their nominated date of cessation and cannot provide legal services past that date.
-Firms are advised, in possible, not to have a nominated closing date earlier than the date of cessation of your PII cover.
+- 4.9.
+The Run-off Fund provides run-off cover for firms ceasing practice: - (a) who have renewed their PII for the indemnity period in which they cease; and - (b) subject to meeting eligibility criteria, including that there is no succeeding practice in respect of the firm. - 4.10.
+Any firm intending to cease practice after 30 November 2015 is required to renew cover for the 2015/2016 indemnity period. - 4.11.
+A new regulation 8(b) was included in the 2014 regulations, which introduced the requirement for a firm to cease practice on the date specified in the firm's notice of intention to cease practice, even if that firm's PII cover extends beyond the notified date of cessation.
+This ensures that firms actually cease on their nominated date of cessation and cannot provide legal services past that date.
+Firms are advised, if possible, not to have a nominated closing date earlier than the date of cessation of your PII cover.
 Firms may close their doors and refuse any new business earlier that the date of cessation of their cover, and take the extra time to thoroughly and properly wind-down their practice with PII in place.
-If firms wish to change their notified date of cessation, this must be done in advance of the date of cessation, not retroactively.

-4.13.
-Further information on run-off cover and succeeding practices can be found on the Society's website at www.lawsociety.ie/Pages/PII/Run-off-Cover/ and a Guide to Run-off Cover 2014/2015 will be published shortly.
+If firms wish to change their notified date of cessation, this must be done in advance of the date of cessation, not retroactively. - 4.12.
+Further information on run-off cover and succeeding practices can be found on the Society's website at www.lawsociety.ie/Pages/PII/Run-off-Cover/ and a Guide to Run-off Cover 2015/2016 will be published shortly.
+You are advised to contact Triton directly regarding any queries relating to run-off cover.